 One of the best times to show love to your kids is when they are misbehaving.
 Anger, frustration and lecturing are standard reactions to a kid who does something wrong, but do they work to change behavior?
 I worked with many troubled kids before I co-founded Connected Families with Lynne and learned quite a few things about the messages kids receive (and don’t receive) when they are getting a consequence.
 Many kids who did something wrong, already defined themselves as “bad.”
 Undeserving of love.
 Yet, this is not how God responds to our sin, even when we are at our worst.
 (See Romans 3:23-24.)

-We’re excited to introduce you to Sukay, the newest addition to our parent coaching team, and to share with you a story from her parenting journey.
-(Feel free to leave her a note of welcome in the comments!)
+We’re excited to introduce you to Sukay, who is part of our parent coaching team, and to share with you a story from her parenting journey.

 Whether or not they verbalize it, kids often struggle with feeling like they are “bad kids” or that they are “naughty” when they misbehave.
 It can be tough for parents, especially in moments of frustration as our kids are acting out, to communicate the message that they are loved no matter what even if their behavior may be less than desirable.
 The following story is an example from my own family life of a time when I discovered a great opportunity to communicate this message.